xiayx8/LIREpi/README.md

 ```python
 piston/data_prepare/data_prepare.py
 ```
 This script will automatically invoke other scripts in this folder, namely triangulating the molecular surface, mapping the 3D fine-grained vertices to a 2D grid, and obtaining the structural representation in npy format.
 There are two ways to run this script:
-Run a single PPI：
+Run a single PPI:
 ```python
 python ../piston infer --pdb_dir ./ --ppi 3V6O_A,3V6O_C --out_dir ./path_to_output_directory
 ```
 Run a list of PPIs:
 ```python
 python ../piston infer --pdb_dir ./ --list ./path_to_list --out_dir ./path_to_output_directory
 ```